RagMeh11/RagMeh11.github.io/_pages/publications.md

     <style>
         /* Define the style for the box */
         .custom-box {
-            width: 60px; /* Set the width of the box */
+            width: 70px; /* Set the width of the box */
             height: 20px; /* Set the height of the box */
             color: #ffffff; /* Set the text color */
             text-align: center; /* Center the text horizontally */
-            line-height: 100px; /* Center the text vertically within the box */
+            line-height: 20px; /* Center the text vertically within the box */
-            margin: 5px; /* Add some margin for spacing */
+            margin: 10px; /* Add some margin for spacing */
-            display: inline-block; /* Set boxes to display inline */ }
+            display: inline-block; /* Set boxes to display inline */
+            font-size: 10px; /* Set the default font size */
+            font-weight: bold; /* Make the font bold */ }
     </style>
 </head>